‘Jeopardy! The Greatest of All Time’: Meet the players and game 1 winner of the epic showdown

 Although he placed third in Game 1, he didn’t leave the night empty-handed.
 He finished the evening with $10,400 in earnings from the previous game.

-During the first Daily Double of the night, Ken bet all of his earnings and answered his question correctly!
-This bold move allowed him to end the night in 1st place with $63,400.
+During the first Daily Double of the night, Ken bet all of his earnings and answered his question correctly.
+The bold move allowed him to end the night in first place with $63,400.

-Just $200 away from the Game 1 victory was James Holzhauer who ended the night with $63,200.
+Just $200 away from the game one victory was James Holzhauer who ended the night with $63,200.

-Whew!
-What a night it’s been and there’s still more to come!